Planar orthogonal polynomials and boundary universality in the random normal matrix model: Preliminaries

 \begin{lem} Let $u$ be holomorphic in a disk $\D(z,m^{-1/2}\delta)$ Then

-where $A$ denotes the essential supremum of $\Delta Q$ on $\D(z,m^{-1/2}\delta)$. \end{lem}
+where $A$ denotes the essential supremum of $\hDelta Q$ on $\D(z,m^{-1/2}\delta)$. \end{lem}

-This lemma is used in \cite{ahm1} to obtain growth bounds on the entire plane $\C$ for polynomials of degree at most $n$.
-In fact, that the function is polynomial is non-essential, as long as the polynomial growth control at infinity is retained.
+This lemma is used in \cite{ahm1} to obtain growth bounds for polynomials of degree at most $n$.
+The approach works more generally, for functions of polynomial growth in the space $A^2_{2mQ}(\calK^c)$ defined in Subsection~\ref{ss:notation}, where $\calK$ is a compact subset of the interior of the droplet $\calS_\tau$.
+The following result generalizes the classical Bernstein-Walsh lemma, see e.g.\ Chapter III.$2$ in \cite{SaffTotik}.